 Not sure which way your window faces?
 Look yourself up on Google Maps!

 So, Being The Plants Nerds We Are We Ran An Experiment…

-We wanted to know exactly how much impact window orientation could have on plant growth, so we found a North(ish), East and South facing window sill to try out the World’s Smallest Garden and how it performed.
+We wanted to know exactly how much impact window orientation could have on plant growth, so we found a North(ish), East and South facing window sill to compare them side by side.
+The results are shown in the picture above.

 We tested Basil, Mint, Oregano and Cilantro in each window.
 This is what we learnt:

 - The North facing window was categorically the worst performer.
 Some plants totally died before the 40 day experiment even ended.